duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 A semaphore must guarantee that no 2 processes can execute the `wait()` and `signal()` on the same semaphore at the same time

-implementation becomes the critical sectin problem where the `wait` and `signal` code are placed in critical section.
+implementation becomes the critical section problem where the `wait` and `signal` code are placed in critical section.

 Could now have busy waiting in critical section implementation.